Badmullafo/alphavantage/kustomize/README.md

 #### Background

 I am running kubernetes on a rasberry pi cluster which only supports images based on arm architectures, recommend using `cloud`.
-Also this non-cloud setup does not support cloud load balancers so the type is `NodePort`
+Also this non-cloud setup does not support cloud load balancers so the type is `NodePort`.
+I tried implementing a kind of virtual load balancer using [metallb](https://metallb.universe.tf/installation/) there are certain limitations to the [layer2](https://metallb.universe.tf/concepts/layer2/#limitations) setup, I found it to be unrealiable

-1. Choose an environment in overlays `picluster` or `cloud`
+1. Choose an environment in overlays  `cloud` or `picluster` - recommend cloud
 2. Configure various yaml files to your liking in overlays/ `deployment_env.yaml,deployment_replicas.yaml,ingress.yaml,kustomization.yaml,namespace.yaml,service.yaml`

 ### Initialisation